SciBorgo/Missing-data/paper/paper.md

 (MNAR).
 These categorisations help describe whether the missingness occurs by chance (MCAR), due to some observed variable (MAR) or an unobserved variable (MNAR), with MCAR being benign and the latter two biased.
-Football relevant examples are provided in Supplement X, and more detailed explanations of MCAR, MAR, MNAR can be found elsewhere [@Sainani2015; @Nakagawa2008; Sterne2009].
+Football relevant examples are provided in Supplement 1, and more detailed explanations of MCAR, MAR, MNAR can be found elsewhere [@Sainani2015; @Nakagawa2008; Sterne2009].

 The three categorisations of missingness types provide a useful framework to describe bias arising from missing data.
-If you strongly suspect data is MCAR, you can be more certain your data isn't biased, otherwise there may be bias in your sample.
-This does not mean data MAR or MNAR make data invalid, instead it identifies potential biases, which can help improve future research design.
-However, these categorisations do not necessarily guide the user in their subsequent actions in analysis, or describe specifically how values go missing.
+If one strongly suspects data is MCAR, one can be more certain your data isn't biased, otherwise there may be bias in your sample.
+This does not mean that data MAR or MNAR make data invalid, instead it identifies potential biases, which can help improve future research design **(Nick, can we look at this sentence please)**.
+However, these categorisations do not necessarily guide a researcher in their subsequent actions in analysis, or describe specifically how values go missing.
 To identify possible mechanisms for missingness, the data must be explored.
 It can be challenging to identify the missingness mechanism in data, but it is